I want to make changes to my property. Do I need to ask my landlord for permission?

 Check your lease to see if it contains any clauses dealing with the situation where you want to make alterations to your flat.

 Typically, such clauses state that consent for alterations is not to be unreasonably refused.
-In any event, the law implies that consent (also described as a ‘licence’) to carry out “improvements” will not be unreasonably withheld (section 19(2) of the Landlord & Tenant Act 1927)
+In any event, the law implies that consent (also described as a ‘licence’) to carry out alterations in the nature of “improvements” will not be unreasonably withheld (section 19(2) of the Landlord & Tenant Act 1927).

 Cost associated with granting consent